10 STEPS TO PROCESSING:

 #4 Process: Stack for Smoothing

 The goal is to develop your set of “sub-frames” so each looks as good as possible, though having frames that look a little light and overexposed at this stage is just fine.
 Indeed, each should be well-exposed, as per the edict to “expose to the right.”
 Once you have a set of images developed to your satisfaction, you need to stack them so the noise averages out, smoothing the image still further.
-The more sub-frames you have the better.
-You don’t need a specialized program to stack.
-Open all the images in Photoshop (version CS6 or higher), then go to File>Scripts>Statistics, and in the dialogue box click “Add Open Files” and “Attempt to Automatically Align.”
+You don’t need a specialized program like Deep Sky Stacker.
+Open all the images in Photoshop (all CC versions and Extended versions of CS3 to CS6)), then go to File>Scripts>Statistics, and in the dialogue box click “Add Open Files” and “Attempt to Automatically Align.”
 Under the Choose Stack Mode menu, select either Mean or Median combine.
 Mean produces the smoothest result, but Median works well for averaging out satellite trails and other oddities present on single frames.
 In moments you have a stacked, aligned, and averaged master image.
-It's a powerful Photoshop function, yet few are aware of it.
+It's a function that's been there since Photoshop CS3 Extended, yet few are aware of it.

 #5 Process: Apply Smart Filters